dbca-wa/ausplotr/README.md

 -- transects
 SELECT * FROM transects AS tx LEFT JOIN plots AS pl ON tx.plotId = pl.id;
 ```
+AusplotR runs the same queries behind the scenes, but selects the fields
+explicitly and ignores duplicate columns from joins.

 ### License
 [![license](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)